ThisCakeIsALie/ki/README.md

 ## How it works

-- As input we get kanji and possibly hiragana or katakana
+- As input we get kanji and possibly hiragana or katakana (e.g 私)
-- We translate it all into hiragana and separate it into syllables
+- We translate it all into hiragana and separate them (e.g わ, た and し)
-- Now we do two approximations.
-First the syntactic...
-  - We partition the syllables
+- The idea of the approximations as english words is to group them back together into groups (e.g. one possibilty would be [わた] and [し])
-  - For each partition we find words that are syntactically similar to the romanji of the partition parts
+- For each group generated this way we find a word that looks like the Romanji for the group and one that sounds similar to it (e.g "data" and "water" for [わた])
-  - We assign a cost to each possible partition based on some simple Heuristics
-  - And pick the best partition
-- And the phonetic approximation...
-  - Once again we partition the syllables into groups
-  - Instead of finding syntactically similar words we find words whose phonetic (pronounced) prefix matches with that of the group
-  - For this, the CMU pronouncing dictionary is used
-  - We evaluate each partition based on unnecessary unused syllables and amount of words used
-  - There is also a greedy mode which uses a simple length heuristic to find a word faster at the cost of missing out on a possibly better match (This is used in the online version)
-- The online version uses a lot of caching and the greedy mode to speedup response time
+- We assign a cost to the entire approximation by judging how well the words fit the groups and by how many groups there are (more words are worse for remembering)
+- And then we do this for every possible combination of groups and pick the one with the lowest cost (In a smarter way than just going through all of them one by one so it is not abysmally slow)
+- The words approximations of those groups are the ones chosen as the final result!
 - If you are interested in details just check out the code!
 The meat of it is in `approximate.py`

-## FAQ

-- **Why are there weird words I don't know?**
-    Internally this usesthe CMU pronouncing dictionary which has over 100k words.
-Naturally there will sometimes be weird words.
-The "looks like" approximation on the other hand only uses the 10k most common english words, so the situation there might be better.
-Shortening the CMU is on the roadmap though!

----

 ## License